limingjie/CH32V003-Tristate-Multiplexing-LED/README.md

 The program uses the [Tristate Multiplexing (Charlieplexing)](https://en.wikipedia.org/wiki/Charlieplexing) technique to drive LEDs.
 Each GPIO is used as both row and column lines, so n GPIOs support `n x (n  - 1)` LEDs.

 There is only one LED light at a time, and each LED supports 16 brightness levels.
-The program uses `SysTick` to update the LED matrix 50,000 times per second, so each LED updates at 50,000/30/16 = 104Hz, which is fast enough for human eyes to notice.
+The program uses `SysTick` to update the LED matrix 50,000 times per second, so each LED updates at 50,000/30/16 = 104Hz, which is too fast for human eyes to notice.

 ## Programming